How to maximize

 Measurement and setup times are directly related.
 Short setup times demand high measurement speeds and repeatable, traceable measurement results.
 The faster measurement results are available, the faster operators can react.
 Therefore, measurement speed is a key factor in reducing downtime and ensuring fast responses and short process adjustment times, all of which contribute to economic and efficient production without reject.

-Stepper (Germany) ensures fast and repeatable measurement results with the optical µCMM.
+Manufacturing metrology: STEPPER (Germany) ensures fast and repeatable measurement results with the optical µCMM.
 This video clip is from the webinar "Measurement on the Shop Floor: Fast and Contactless".

 #7 Cost efficiency

-The investment in a measuring system must be profitable.
+The investment in production metrology must be profitable.
 A fast ROI, reduced maintenance costs and ongoing operation without consumables are part of the overall calculation.
 Solutions that increase the efficiency of the entire measuring process are also in demand.
 This can be implemented, for example, with the operator software MetMaX that enables measurement planning already in the CAD model of the reference component.
 The tedious and time-consuming definition of measuring positions on the real component thus becomes obsolete.
 This is particularly attractive if many measuring positions have to be defined and taught in.

 The operator software MetMaX, available for µCMM and InfiniteFocus G6, enables the automatic measurement and evaluation of components.
 Users do not need any specific metrology knowledge to perform robust measurements.